God has not cast off Israel. 11:1-10

 God never rejects us

-Our Lord will stand off from us in our rebellion, his words will dry up before us, but he doesn't reject us on mass.
-There will always be those who look past the riddles of life.
-Thankfully our God is gracious and kind; he hears the cry of the lost and joyfully carries them to eternity.
+Our Lord will stand off from us in our rebellion, his words will dry up before us, but he never ever ignores those who cry out to him.
+When we are willing to look past the riddles of life we will find him waiting.
+Our God is a gracious and kind God; he hears the cry of the lost and joyfully carries them to eternity.

 1. What evidence does Paul give to show that God has not rejected his people?